-For the three and six months ended June 30, 2020 compared to the same periods in 2019, the increase in selling, general, and administrative expenses was related to personnel-related costs, professional and consultant fees, and facility related and other costs.
-For the three and six months ended June 30, 2020 compared to the same periods in 2019, the increase in personnel-related costs was primarily a result of increases in headcount in our selling, general, and administrative functions.
-Personnel-related costs included stock-based compensation expense of \$5.3 million and \$2.3 million during the three months ended June 30, 2020 and 2019, respectively, and \$9.0 million and \$6.9 million during the six months ended June 30, 2020 and 2019, respectively.
+For the three and nine months ended September 30, 2020 compared to the same periods in 2019, the increase in selling, general, and administrative expenses was related to personnel-related costs, professional and consultant fees, and facility related and other costs.
+For the three and nine months ended September 30, 2020 compared to the same periods in 2019, the increase in personnel-related costs was primarily a result of increases in headcount in our selling, general, and administrative functions.
+Personnel-related costs included stock-based compensation expense of \$5.3 million and \$2.7 million during the three months ended September 30, 2020 and 2019, respectively, and \$14.3 million and \$9.6 million during the nine months ended September 30, 2020 and 2019, respectively.
 The increase in stock-based compensation expense was primarily related to increased headcount and increased valuations of share-based awards granted to our employees.
-These increases in stock-based compensation were partially offset by the modification of stock options pursuant to the transition agreement with our former President and Chief Executive Officer during the six months ended June 30, 2019 resulting in expense of \$2.4 million.
+These increases in stock-based compensation were partially offset by the modification of stock options pursuant to the transition agreement with our former President and Chief Executive Officer during the nine months ended September 30, 2019 resulting in expense of \$2.4 million.
 The increase in professional and consultant fees was primarily due to an increase in various advisory fees, including those related to commercialization preparedness and launch of QINLOCK.
-The increase in facility related and other costs was primarily due to increased technology related costs to support the growth of the business and expenses associated with our new headquarters that commenced in October 2019.
+The increase in facility related and other costs was primarily due to increased expenses associated with our new headquarters that commenced in October 2019 and technology-related costs to support the growth of our business.

-We expect selling, general, and administrative expenses will increase in the second half of 2020 compared to the first half of 2020 as we continue to support the commercial launch of QINLOCK.
+We expect selling, general, and administrative expenses will increase modestly in the fourth quarter of 2020 as compared to the first nine months of 2020 as we continue to support the commercial launch of QINLOCK.